aryputh/hackassign-project/Sprint1Report.md

  * [US05-1 Add ability for instructors to create, delete, rename, and add users to classes](https://github.com/aryputh/hackassign-project/issues/16)
  * [US05-2 Allow users to view assignments](https://github.com/aryputh/hackassign-project/issues/17)
  * [US05-3 Allow instructors to manage assignments](https://github.com/aryputh/hackassign-project/issues/18)

-## Incomplete Issues/User Stories
-Here are links to issues we worked on but did not complete in this sprint:
- * [INSERT](INSERT): INSERT EXPLANATION WHY ISSUE NOT COMPLETE

 ## Code Files for Review
 Please review the following code files, which were actively developed during this sprint, for quality: